Injury scare for Man City as in-form Gundogan withdrawn after scoring two against Tottenham | Goal.com

 It was he who lured Pierre-Emerick Hojbjerg into a clumsy challenge just past the 20-minute mark.

-City were awarded another penalty as a result of his quick feet, with Rodri taking on spot-kick duties.
+City were awarded a penalty as a result of his quick feet, with Rodri taking on spot-kick duties.

 The Blues have struggled from 12 yards this season, leading Guardiola to claim that goalkeeper Ederson could be next in line.